 3D Design Studio

-3D Design Studio is operating fully remotely for fall 2020.
+3D Design Studio is operating fully remotely for spring 2021.
 Patrons may access the service by submitting a survey.
 At this time, we are only accepting models for course work and research.
 Preferred file formats are .stl and .obj.
 Patrons will receive an email when their completed object is available for pick-up outside of the 3D Design Studio in Newman Library.

 3D scanning services are available on a case-by-case basis through our booking website.
 Once your item is scanned, it will be availabe for pickup outside of the studio in Newman Library.
 Human subject 3D scanning is not available this semester.
 Any questions about the space or its services can be directed to 3DStudio@vt.edu.

 The Data Viz Studio is closed.
 Virtual consultations are available by-appointment; visit our consultations page to book an appointment.

 The Fusion Studio is currently open to members and accepting applications for new teams.
 Members should review the information on the Canvas site, as many procedures have changed.
 Those who are interested in joining the studio can apply via the "Apply for Studio Membership" button on our website.

 The Fusion Studio will also continue to offer consultations and virtual workshops on topics related to collaboration skills, with a special focus on virtual collaboration.
 Any questions about the space or its operations should be directed to firstname.lastname@example.org.

 Media Design Studio A is open for returns and technology lending.
 Please reserve your technology, including laptops, through the online booking system.